-The AOA is simply everything inside the perimeter fence; and everything inside the fence is to be protected by the Airport from unauthorized access.
-If unauthorized access occurs, then the Airport is in violation of the Part 139 Certificate.
+The AOA is simply everything inside the perimeter fence.
+Everything inside of the fence is to be protected by the airport from unauthorized access.
+If unauthorized access occurs, then the airport is in violation of the Part 139 Certificate.
 Any individual not having authorized access to the AOA must be escorted.
 Unescorted access can only be granted by completing and passing the AOA Driving Course.

 Common points of entry onto the AOA are via building, vehicle, or pedestrian gate.
-Once in the AOA, you are in a non-movement area.
-As an operator on the AOA, you will drive on the paved surfaces.
-These paved areas are called ramps or aprons.
-As you move from east to west, the ramps move closer toward the taxiways and ultimately reach a movement area.
+Once in the AOA, you are in the non-movement area.